Jungle survival without clothes is nothing for this survivalist

 Fitness is extremely important in survival.
 When you have a strong body and more muscle mass, you are able to last longer after your fat reserves are depleted.
 I love outdoor sports and was passionate about fitness before I got heavily into survival; I have worked hard to maintain my physical endurance and have found that is has helped immensely in my challenges.

 Training hard doesn’t just prepare you physically, but also prepares you mentally to push your body to extremes.
 I was big into long distance obstacle courses, competing on an international level in that sport before my dedication to wilderness survival.
 Enduring the cuts, bruises, and the complete physical exhaustion of those intense races made my challenges much easier.
-I trained my body it to withstand a lot of pain, and it made the physical challenges during Naked and Afraid much easier to withstand.
+I trained my body it to withstand a lot of pain, and it made the physical challenges during the reality survival show much easier to withstand.

 As an environmental conservationist, I try to spread awareness on using less and utilizing what you have.
 In order to be sustainable, you have to obtain a mindset that you don’t need a lot to survive.
 I prefer a minimalist approach to survival myself, and thinking that primitive practices are the true form of wilderness survival.

 We live in a day and age where people are careless about consumption, we have luxuries that generations before us never had and we abuse that privilege.
 In a survival situation, you can’t use all the materials around you right away, you have to be sustainable.
 The earth can only provide so much, and you need to give it time to regrow.